ykim10/Final-Project/README.md

 There will be no building.
 It will all be coding and using gifs/animations/ or images drawn as reference

-The most difficult part would be the animation and exactly what I intend to with the project, because it is still under thought process.
+The most difficult part would be the coding then animation and exactly what I intend to with the project, because it is still under thought process.
 The coding presents opportunities to puruse and explore.

 Timeline ----> Proposal, design, animate, code, fix bugs, present